Ernesto Antonio Claramount Roseville

-Ernesto Antonio Claramount Rozeville (1924–2008) was a militant and politician in El Salvador.
+Ernesto Antonio Claramount Rozeville (1924 – 19 June 2008) was a Salvadoran politician and military officer.

 Life

-Claramount Rozeville was the son of Blanca Rozeville and brigade general Antonio Claramount Lucero (June 13, 1886 - 25 July 1975).
-A pilot.
-He attended the Escuela Militar General Gerardo Barrios.
+Claramount Rozeville was the son of Blanca Rozeville and General Antonio Claramount Lucero (13 June 1886 – 25 July 1975).
+A pilot, he attended the Captain General Gerardo Barrios Military School.
 In the 1940s, he attended the Cavalry School of Mexican Army.
-In July 1969, he was in the war against Honduras.
+In July 1969, he participated in the Football War.

-The party alliance National Opposing Union put him on when he was retired colonel to 1977 Salvadoran presidential election as a presidential candidate.
-As vice president of the former mayor of San Salvador, José Antonio Morales Ehrlich was provided by the Christian Democratic Party.